nixworks/public/news/2015/11/19/index.md

 ##### APEC Philippines 2015
 ### [Asia-Pacific leaders, in the Philippines for the 2015 Asia-Pacific Economic Cooperation (APEC) meeting, which has been overshadowed by the concurrent Paris attacks, call on governments to urgently increase cooperation in the fight against terrorism. ](/news/2015/11/19/asia-pacific-leaders-in-the-philippines-for-the-2015-asia-pacific-economic-cooperation-apec-meeting-which-has-been-overshadowed-by-the-c.md)
-_Context: November 2015 Paris attacks, APEC Philippines 2015, terrorism, Pacific, Philippines, Asia-Pacific Economic Cooperation_
+_Context: APEC Philippines 2015, terrorism, Philippines, November 2015 Paris attacks, Asia-Pacific Economic Cooperation, Pacific_

 ##### Pew Research Center
 ### [A Pew Research Center report finds, from 2009 to 2014, more Mexicans, including unauthorized immigrants, are leaving the United States than entering it.
 An increasing share of Mexicans says life north of the border is neither better nor worse than life in Mexico. ](/news/2015/11/19/a-pew-research-center-report-finds-from-2009-to-2014-more-mexicans-including-unauthorized-immigrants-are-leaving-the-united-states-than.md)